-The signals described in the remaining sections can be implemented as inputs or outputs.
-Figure A-1 provides an example of the awid\<port\name> signal, and the awid\<port\name>\s or awid\<port\name>\m signal described in Table A-3 on page A-4.
-The term <port\name> is a component part of the signal that is added by the system.
+The signals that are described in the remaining sections can be implemented as inputs or outputs.
+Figure A-1 provides an example of the awid\<port\name> signal, and the awid\<port\name>\s or awid\<port\name>\m signal that is described in Table A-3 on page A-4.
+The term <port\name> is a component part of the signal that the system adds.

 In a full NIC-400 system, the signal naming convention takes the name of the signal and the component part only.
-If there is only a bridge connected to a single component, then the s and m extensions are added to the signal.
+If there is only a bridge that is connected to a single component, then the s and m extensions are added to the signal.